Download New Bible Translation

 These documents are in PDF (Portable Document Format), readable by most all platforms- Windows, Macintosh and Linux.
 Besides cross-platform compatibility, another advantage to these is that you don’t have to download and install any fonts.
 To read these, you probably already have Adobe Acrobat Reader.
 To download these files, right-click the links, and then choose “save as” or “save link as.”
 I will from now on be putting most of my efforts into these PDF editions, since I don’t have to use as much time adding changes to all the various Word editions.

-The whole Bible, PDF format free download; 8 MB.
-MAJOR update made on April 8, 2023.
+The whole Bible, PDF format free download; 8 MB. update made in September 2024.

 Gospel of Matthew, PDF format free download, Bible verses alternate with the Greek text; 670 footnotes; 3.8 MB.
 Printed edition on Amazon.